 - Sacking material is biodegradable and can disintegrate if left in place for long periods of time.

 Floodboards (or flood barriers) are removable barriers that can be placed across openings, such as doors, in the event of a flood.
 There are a number of specifically designed, commercially available products that can be bought and fitted.
-If you buy floodboards, you should look for a product that has a quality assurance mark (such as the kite mark).
+If you buy floodboards, you should look for a product that has a quality assurance mark.

 It is also possible to make your own floodboards, although care should be taken to make sure that the barrier is strong enough and that it fits properly in the opening for which it is intended to form a proper seal.

 The easiest way to make floodboards is to construct a wooden or metal barrier that is secured flat against a wall, door or across gateways or paths by means of a frame.
 The pressure of the floodwater itself will help seal the barrier.
 The efficiency of the boards will be determined by the strength of the walls and the durability of the frame fittings.
 The most common type of flood board is one which can slide down into the frame, as this can be removed easily when not needed.
 But you can also make a hinged variety which can swing closed across any gaps.
 It is important that floodboards fit precisely.
 If in doubt it may be best to buy specialist items.

 Wrapping is an advanced method of reducing the effects of floodwater by enclosing the bottom 600-900mm (2-3 feet) of a property in plastic sheeting.